Beneful Dog Food tubs receives the Advisor’s second-lowest tier rating of 2 stars.

-The fifth item lists corn.
-Corn is an inexpensive and controversial cereal grain of only modest nutritional value to a dog.
+The fifth item is corn.
+Corn is an inexpensive and controversial cereal grain.
+And aside from its energy content, this grain is of only modest nutritional value to a dog.

 For this reason, we do not consider corn a preferred component in any dog food.

-The sixth item lists meat by-products, slaughterhouse waste.
-This is what’s left of slaughtered animals after all the prime cuts have been removed.
+The sixth ingredient is meat by-products, an item made from slaughterhouse waste.
+This is what’s left of slaughtered animals after all the prime striated muscle cuts have been removed.

 Corn starch isn’t a true red flag item.
 Yet we’ve highlighted here for those wishing to avoid corn-based ingredients.

-The eighth is wild rice.
+The eighth ingredient includes wild rice.
 Wild rice is a complex carbohydrate that (once cooked) can be fairly easy to digest.
 However, aside from its natural energy content, rice is of only modest nutritional value to a dog.

 From here, the list goes on to include a number of other items.

 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.